mifay/Max32_CodeBase/README.md

 LSM330 accelerometer code
 -------------------------

-The LSM330 accelerometer output value is a linear acceleration measured in g when the raw data is properly scaled.
+The LSM330 accelerometer output value is a linear acceleration measured in g.

 LSM330 gyroscope code
 ---------------------

-The LSM330 gyro output value is an angular rate measured in degrees per second (dps) when the raw data is properly scaled.
+The LSM330 gyro output value is an angular rate measured in degrees per second (dps).

 L3G4200D gyroscope code
 -----------------------

-The L3G4200D output value is an angular rate measured in degrees per second (dps) when the raw data is properly scaled.
+The L3G4200D output value is an angular rate measured in degrees per second (dps).

 HMC5883L magnetometer code